 Refuge Under His Wings

 It would be quite the stretch of the imagination to call the first two out-of-place ornaments on Jesus’ family tree, Tamar and Rahab, “upright and moral women.”
 One acted like a prostitute, and the other was one.
-Both were the kind of women one usually skips over when trying to make a family tree look good.
+Both were the kind of women one might happen to skip over when trying to make a family tree look good.
 In stark contrast, the third woman in Jesus' family tree, Ruth, was highly esteemed by all.
-Yet, hers too, is a story of a life wrecked and redeemed.
-She was a sinner in need of a Savior.
+Yet, her story too, is a story of a life wrecked and redeemed.
+She too was a sinner in need of a Savior.

 How did Ruth, another foreign gentile, find her way into Jesus’ lineage of grace?
 What does her story mean for us?
 Let’s go to the little town Bethlehem during the time of the Judges and find out.

 Ruth’s chronicle begins with a woman named Naomi and her husband Elimelech, who have made the difficult decision to abandon their land, lives, and loved ones in Bethlehem.
 The reason they deserted Bethlehem was simple: Stay and starve or sojourn and survive.